National Assembly Building of Vietnam: Systems engineering

-Energy efficicency
+Energy efficiency

 In 2018, the National Assembly House was awarded the 5-star Green Energy Certificate by the People's Committee of Hanoi.
 The National Assembly building uses the intelligent building management system BMS (Building Management System) to control and operate the air-conditioning system, lighting system, security system, fire alarm, elevator system, system exhaust fan.
 Glass used in the building is boxed glass with a vacuum layer in between, preventing up to 72% of UV rays passing through.
 The transparent wall of the building uses energy-saving glass, has sound and heat insulation.
 Some surround glass positions can be opened.

 The entire building space uses Toshiba's VRV intelligent air-conditioning system, which features air-conditioning systems with variable solvent flow through frequency regulation.
 Energy efficiency is high, with the SMMS (super modular mutil system) heat pump system achieving an energy efficiency ratio (EER) of 4.1 with a power level of 14 kW and potentially reduced power consumption. consumption of the system to 50%.
 The solar heat pump system is also used to provide hot water for daily life with the advantage of not depending on the weather, operating at night, unlike hot water with solar energy.